 Suppose you have a subscription-based service and you want to use a no refund model.
 In that case, it's a best practice to ensure that before purchase, your customers are aware of that policy and that it is their responsibility to cancel an unwanted subscription.

-Now let's look at how you can go about creating your own No Return, No Refund Policy to display to your customers and potential customers.
+Now let's look at what exactly you should put in your No Return, No Refund Policy and how you can draft your own.

 You should ensure that your policy is written in a manner that's as upfront and straightforward as possible.
 You want potential customers to understand your policy easily.